EmmaLawlor/atlantic_yoga/README.md

 - Overflow of content on *Classes* page on the smalles of screens (320px), this error was not fixed as this mobile size is becoming obsolete.

 - On further development of the site, all images should be resized to deliver faster loading times of pages and improve performance of the site overall.

+### Spelling and Grammar
+- Text content of the site checked for misspellings and grammatical errors using [Grammarly](https://app.grammarly.com/)

 ## Accessibility